blindsidenetworks/scalelite/README.md

 # Administration

-Scalelite comes with a set of commands to manage the pool of BigBlueButton servers.
+Scalelite comes with a set of commands to

+  * Add/remove BigBlueButton servers from the pool
+  * Trigger an immediate poll of all BigBlueButton servers
+  * Change the state of any BigBlueButton server to being `available` and `unavailable` (don't try to put new meetings on the server)
+  * Monitor the load of all BigBlueButton servers

 ## Server Management